Gsmith535/AnvioError_200605/README.md

 NOTTroublMap.Stats.txt - mapping statistics of non-issue readset mapping to contigs (BBmap)

-      Note, non-issue reads are not provided, and that theses reads were overall less deeply sequenced than the issue reads

 TroublMap.err.txt - stderr of issue readset mapping to contigs (BBmap)

 TroublMap.out.txt - stdout of issue readset mapping to contigs (BBmap)